raresloth/itms-scripts/README.md

 `app_store_image_base_names` - An array of strings describing how you want to name your app store images, starting with iPhone 4 (3.5") and increasing in size to iPad Pro.
 See the [App Store Images](#app-store-images) section below for more information.

+`upload_app_store_screenshots` - Set to false if you don't want to upload screenshots.

 `generate_xyz` options - Toggles for what you want to upload.